wmstack/gci-hello-world-rust/README.md

 Hello World Program in Rust for GCI!

-To install, make sure you have rust installed and in path.
+To build, make sure you have rust installed and in path.
 Then on a teminal type.
 ```
 git clone https://github.com/wmstack/gci-hello-world-rust.git
 cd git-hello-world-rust/